 - Labour Standards - When starting a business it is important to know the legislation that legally determines the minimum employment standards for employees.
 The purpose of this Act is to describe the rights and responsibilities of employers and employees in Nunavut.
 The Act also describes procedures for investigating complaints.
 The role of the Labour Standards Officer is to mediate and when required provide a decision concerning disputes between employers and employees involving rights and responsibilities.
 For more information contact the Department of Justice.

 - Safety Requirements - When starting a business it is important to know the regulations that affect your employee's safety.
-More details can be obtained by contacting the Worker's Compensation Board.
+More details can be obtained by contacting the Workers' Safety and Compensation Commission.

 There are also general health, fire and safety requirements which should be looked into before opening your business.
 For fire and general safety requirements, contact the Office of the Fire Marshall .
 For health regulations pertaining to your business, contact the Department of Health and Social Services.